prasser/jhpl/README.md

 *Note:* Similar methods are also provided for listing successors and predecessors with certain conditions (e.g. ```lattice.nodes().listSuccessorsWithoutProperty(node)```).
 These are safe to call at any time.

+*Note:* Never assume that the integer arrays returned by this library are newly allocated!
+Never manipulate them and don't store any references to them.
+If you need to keep track of a set of elements: use the id space.

 *Note:* Methods from this library do not support concurrent modifications.
 An according exception will be raised.

 *Note:* Methods from this library are not thread-safe.

+*Note:* This library is work in progress.
+Things may change in the future.

 ##Details and Evaluation##